grd/FreePDM/ConceptOfDesign/FreePDM_05-Architecture.md

 There is a big difference between the packages above.
 Nginx is probably the most difficult one.
 Not technically but it has a difficult interaction between the open source package and the payed(don't know if it is closed source) version.
 For example there is no way how to find out what _Database_ types are by default available.
-Apache, Nginx and Lighttpd have the possibility to work together with an ldap database.
+Apache, Nginx and Lighttpd have the possibility to work together with an ldap _Database_.
 Bu also now it is unknown if the [Nginx](https://www.nginx.com/blog/nginx-plus-authenticate-users/) has this by default

 Python _Framework_s: